truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 gcloud iam service-accounts keys create KEY_FILE.json --iam-account=NAME@PROJECT_ID.iam.gserviceaccount.com
 ```

-You can also reconstitute the JWT token for that service account, and send it over yout HTTP request in the header `Authorization: Bearer $TOKEN`.
+You can also reconstitute the JWT token for that service account, and send it over your HTTP request in the header `Authorization: Bearer $TOKEN`.
 Check this out: https://medium.com/@stephen.darling/oauth2-authentication-with-google-cloud-run-700015a092c2

 Globally, to authenticate an HTTP request, the service uses the header `Authorization` to identify the owner of the action.